Police: Peru woman asked officers to check her needle for meth

-PERU, Ind. – Police in Peru arrested a woman after they saw she asked officers to check her needle for meth.
+PERU, Ind. – Police in Peru arrested a woman after they say she asked officers to check her needle for meth.

 Miami County Central Dispatch received a call on May 16 around 10:40 a.m. about a suspicious female at a residence in the 200 block of West Eighth Street.